The Jean Genie: Release and reception

 "The Jean Genie" was released on 24 November 1972 by RCA Records (as RCA 2302) as the lead single to Bowie's 1973 album Aladdin Sane, with the 1972 song "Ziggy Stardust" as the B-side.
 On the album, it appears as the ninth and penultimate track.
 It spent 13 weeks on the UK Singles Chart, peaking at No. 2, making it Bowie's biggest hit until that time; it was kept off the top spot by Little Jimmy Osmond's "Long Haired Lover from Liverpool".
 In the US, it reached No. 71 on the Billboard Hot 100.
 While biographer David Buckley has described it as "derivative, plodding, if undeniably catchy", it remains one of Bowie's signature tunes and was often played at his concerts.

+Upon release of the single in the U.S., Record World found the song "disappointing", saying that "Bowie, usually a master of melody and dynamics, has used an ancient riff on this more rhythmic number."

 Some controversy arose in the UK when fellow RCA act the Sweet issued the song "Block Buster!", utilising a riff very similar to "The Jean Genie".
 The Sweet's single, written by Mike Chapman and Nicky Chinn, and recorded and released slightly later than Bowie's song, made No. 1 in the UK charts and No. 73 on the US charts while "The Jean Genie" was still in the UK Top 10.
 All parties maintained that the similarity was, in Nicky Chinn's words, "absolute coincidence".
 Chinn described a meeting with Bowie at which the latter "looked at me completely deadpan and said 'Cunt!'
 And then he got up and gave me a hug and said, 'Congratulations...'"

 "The Jean Genie" has appeared on lists ranking Bowie's best songs by Uncut (11), The Guardian (19), NME (33), Mojo (64) and Consequence of Sound (67).